nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Editing the data file
 {:.no_toc}
-TutorAid data are saved as a JSON file `[JAR file location]/data/tutoraid.json`.
-Advanced users are welcome to update data directly by editing that data file.
+TutorAid student data are saved as a JSON file `[JAR file location]/data/tutorAidStudents.json`, while TutorAid lesson data are saved as a JSON file `[JAR file location]/data/tutorAidLessons.json`.
+Advanced users are welcome to update data directly by editing any of the two data files.

 > :exclamation: **If your changes to the data file makes its format invalid, TutorAid will discard all data and start with an empty data file at the next run.**